 Scott Petersen – Trombone (Collaboration, Sweet Emma)

 Avis Romm – Piano (Haydn Concerto, The Brave Matador, Summer of ’42)

 Joel Robin – Piano (Sweet Emma)

-The two trumpet team of Mike Vax and Ron Romm get down to brass tax with Dr. David Hickman/tp, Scott Whitfield/tb, Tony Vacca/ts-fl, Jack Petersoen/g, Ioannis Goudelis/ke-p, Selwyn Reams/b, Cleve Huff Huff/dr and Joel Robin-Axis Romm/p for this bright and bold collection of ideas.
+The two trumpet team of Mike Vax and Ron Romm get down to brass tax with Dr. David Hickman/tp, Scott Whitfield/tb, Tony Vacca/ts-fl, Jack Petersen/g, Ioannis Goudelis/ke-p, Selwyn Reams/b, Cleve Huff/dr and Joel Robin-Avis Romm/p for this bright and bold collection of ideas.

 The horns are sweet on the soft “The Shadow of Your Smile” and bright with macho bel canto during a remake of Leoncavallo’s opera piece for “My Pal Yachee.”
 Lovely muted elegance is dreamy for an interpretation of “Haydn Trumpet Concerto Movement Two” and the team bops like a hip B movie on a take of Freddie Hubbard’s “Up Jumped Spring.”
 Andalucian drama gets bold with the addition of Hickman on “The Brave Matador” with the rhythm team getting snappy and crisp on “Lenny Leaps Out.”
 Meaty Beaty Big and Bouncy.